Kudaes/DInvoke_rs/README.md

 # Example 4 - Manual PE mapping
 In this last example, DInvoke_rs is used to manually map a fresh copy of ntdll.dll, without any EDR hooks.
 Then that fresh ntdll.dll copy can be used to execute any desired function.

-This manual map can also be executed from memory (use manualmap::manually_map_module() in that case), allowing the classic reflective dll injection.
+This manual map can also be executed from memory (use manually_map_module() in that case), allowing the classic reflective dll injection.

 ```rust